 This project is not affiliated with Microsoft Corporation.
 Windows is a registered trademark of Microsoft Corporation.

-By downloading any of these images, you agree to Microsoft’s Terms of Service with respect to (5.)
+By downloading any of these images (ISOs), you agree to Microsoft’s Terms of Service with respect to (5.)
 Authorized Software and Activation.
 None of these pre-tweaked image files are pre-activated, to activate your Windows install, you must use a genuine Microsoft key.

-Revision's Windows OSes are developed for educational purposes only, which ambitions a great effort to reverse engineer, disable, remove, or replace components of the Microsoft Windows operating system.
+Windows-based ISOs found on Revision's site are developed for educational purposes only, which ambitions a great effort to reverse engineer, disable, remove, or replace components of the Microsoft Windows operating system.
 The goal is an endeavor to better understand and mitigate the collection of Personally identifiable information (PII), as has been clearly defined by numerous outlets covering the topic.
 Another objective is to replace and/or alter included proprietary Windows files, such as the Windows UI files and Registry with ethically verifiable alternatives from earlier Windows versions.
 We also aim to greatly enhance the base performance of the OS to provide a better, snappier and more fluid productivity and gaming experience.

 EU Directive 2009/24, on the legal protection of computer programs, governs reverse engineering in the European Union.
 The directive states: